d-makarov-d/hubble-stream/README.md

 ## dependencies:
 - numpy
 - scipy
-- matplotlib, pyqt5 (optional, for visualization)
+- matplotlib (optional, for visualization.
+Matplotlib may need a backend for visualization)

 ## Install
 - clone the repo